Leica M10 vs S Typ 007

-The Leica M10 (Typ 3656) and the Leica S (Typ 007) are two digital cameras that were announced, respectively, in January 2017 and September 2014.
+The Leica M10 (Typ 3656) and the Leica S (Typ 007) are two digital cameras that were officially introduced, respectively, in January 2017 and September 2014.
 The M10 is a rangefinder-style mirrorless camera, while the S Typ 007 is a DSLR.
 The cameras are based on a full frame (M10) and a medium format (S Typ 007) sensor.
-The M10 has a resolution of 23.8 megapixel, whereas the S Typ 007 provides 37.5 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The M10 has a resolution of 23.8 megapixels, whereas the S Typ 007 provides 37.5 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Leica M10 and the Leica S Typ 007 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M10 – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Leica M10 and the Leica S Typ 007.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M10 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica S Typ 007 is considerably larger (73 percent) than the Leica M10.
 Moreover, the S Typ 007 is substantially heavier (91 percent) than the M10.
 It is noteworthy in this context that the S Typ 007 is splash and dust-proof, while the M10 does not feature any corresponding weather-sealing.